-The recipient will be presented at NZART Conference with:
+The Recipient of the award will be presented at NZART Conference with:

-- A presentation from any other Branch/Business/Individual who may wish from time to time, to co-sponsor the Award with NZART, and
+- A presentation from any other Branch/Business/Individual who may wish from time to time, to co-sponsor the Award with NZART, or if no sponsor

-- Nominations for this award should be sent by Branches or individuals along with "substantiating evidence", to the General Secretary of NZART by April 1 in the year of presentation, and
+Nominations for this award should be sent by Branches or individuals along with "substantiating evidence", to the General Secretary of NZART by 1 May in the year of presentation.